AbdulYadi/pgadmin3/README.md

+**# README by Datatrans #**

+Codes have been changed to adapt PostgreSQL internal changes up to version 13.1:
+- No more relhasoids in pg_class.
+- No more cache_value, is_cycled, is_called in sequence object (since PostgreSQL 11).
+- No more adsrc in pg_attrdef, it should be calculated as pg_catalog.pg_get_expr(adbin, adrelid) instead.
+- Declarative Table Partitioning DDL.

 **# pgAdmin3 LTS by BigSQL README #**

 This is a fork of the pgAdmin3 project that aims to continue to support